Penderyn was the first Welsh whisky distillery in over 100 years

 Feeling inspired to discover the area?
 We've got plenty of information to help you plan a trip to the Brecon Beacons.

-Wales is home to many award winning vineyards, distilleries and breweries - search for ones you can visit on our website.
+Wales is home to many award winning vineyards, distilleries and breweries - search for drink tours in Wales.